Deduction Management: Everything You Need to Know About This Process

 How Does the Deduction Management Process Work?

-The process is usually incredibly time consuming and includes multiple steps.
-Many suppliers are simply overwhelmed and allow big box retailers to take massive deductions.
+The process of deduction is usually incredibly time consuming and includes multiple steps.
+Many suppliers are simply overwhelmed and allow big box retailers to take massive retail deductions.

 If your process isn't efficient for managing them, it can seem like a waste of time (and therefore money) to follow up on each one.
 This can lead to hundreds of thousands, if not millions, of dollars getting stuck or written off each year.